SPARC-FAIR-Codeathon/2024-team-8/README.md

         <b>Figure 8.</b> Overview of SPARC.RL nodes on oSPARC.
 </p>

-Below, in Figure 9, you can see an example output of training a surrogate model using the SPARC.RL Train Surrogate Model node on a synthetic dataset generated with the model of Haberbusch et al. (https://sparc.science/datasets/335?type=simulation) in which stimulation intensities were varied in a range of 0 mA to 5 mA in steps of 0.1 mA and the respective heart rate changes captured.
-The model included only a single long short-term memory (LSTM) layer.
+Below, in Figure 9, you can see an example output of training a surrogate model using the SPARC.RL Train Surrogate Model node on a synthetic dataset generated with the model of [Haberbusch et al.](https://sparc.science/datasets/335) in which stimulation intensities were varied in a range of 0 mA to 5 mA in steps of 0.1 mA and the respective heart rate changes captured.
+The model included only a single Long Short-Term Memory (LSTM) layer.
 The data was split into training, test and validation set in a ratio of 8:1:1.

 <p align="center">
 <img src="./img/osparc_surrogate_training.png" alt="Surrogate training on oSPARC using SPARC.RL Train Surrogate Model Node"/><br/>